The DataSift Glossary

 Client library - Code supplied by DataSift or by a third party that you can use to access our API easily.
 You can write programs that hit the API directly (in fact, that exactly what the client libraries do) but it's easier to write code that communicates with DataSift's API via a client library.

-CSDL - Curated Stream Definition Language - The language used to define streams, that are curated by the DataSift engine.
+CSDL - Curated Stream Definition Language - The language used to define streams in DataSift.

 Filter - Code written in CSDL defining a DataSift stream.
 A filter consists of one or more predicates.
 Each predicate consists of a Target, an Operator and (nearly always) an optional Argument.
 The Predicate returns a Boolean value.
 A filter can consist of just one predicate such as:

 However, it usually comprises multiple predicates linked together with logical operators.

 Historics - The DataSift Historics service gives you access to an archive of content gathered from a variety of social media sites.
 Historics is useful when you want to turn the clock back and filter against data from the past.

 Interaction - A single object such as a Tweet, a Facebook message, or a Wikipedia edit, passing through DataSift.
 Since our platform normalizes data when we receive it, all interactions, regardless of their source, are handled in the same way inside DataSift.
 For instance, this filter delivers all interactions that contain the word "data" no matter which source they come from:

 Logical Operator - The logical operators are used to determine the result of a stream definition.
 The three supported logical operators are AND, OR and NOT.
 Using these in combination, it is easy to fashion other operators; for example: you can implement NAND using AND and NOT together.

 Nested Stream Definition - A nested stream definition is where another stream definition is executed against the input object and the Boolean result of the nested stream definition is used within the stream.